Ski mask-wearing man with concealed AK-47 pistol arrested Monday near Republican National Convention, authorities say - KESQ

 Law enforcement officers were patrolling outside the convention Monday morning and spotted Donnell Tinsley “wearing black pants, a long sleeve tan sweatshirt, black gloves, a ski mask, and carrying a large black tactical backpack,” according to a criminal complaint released Wednesday by the Milwaukee County district attorney’s office.

+The arrest took place the day former President Donald Trump first appeared at the RNC with a bandaged ear after surviving an assassination attempt at a campaign rally over the weekend – which prompted a heightened security presence around the convention.

-The officers saw him “walking away from an RNC security checkpoint” with a backpack “hanging low,” suggesting the contents inside were heavy, the complaint said.
+The officers saw Tinsley “walking away from an RNC security checkpoint” with a backpack “hanging low,” suggesting the contents inside were heavy, the complaint said.

 Two special agents – one from Homeland Security Investigations and another from the United States Capitol Police – pulled up to Tinsley and started a conversation, according to the complaint.
 When asked if he had a firearm, Tinsley replied “no” and informed the special agent he could search him.